-It enables users to search for and keep track of journals on particular topics from among the huge number of journals that NHS Open Athens gives you access to.
+Find and keep track of journals from the huge number of journals that Open Athens gives you access to.

-Easily link to full text of the articles where available.
-This depends on what the NHS has paid for – sometimes you’ll only have access to the abstracts of recent issues, although if there’s an article you really want to read, fill in an Article Request from our Forms page & send it to the Library team, who’ll try and track a copy down for you.
+Easily get to full text of the articles where available.
+Sometimes you’ll only have access to the abstract of recent issues – this depends what the NHS has paid for.
+If there’s an article you really want to read, fill in an Article Request from our Forms page & send it to the Library team email@example.com, who’ll try and track a copy down for you.

 How do you get in?

-- Click on this link to open the Browzine webpage
+- Click on this link to open Browzine.

-- From the list, choose Doncaster & Bassetlaw Teaching Hospitals NHS Foundation Trust.
-If you see the trust automatically displayed as North Lincs & Goole NHS Trust, click on the cog in the top right corner & then the link labelled “Change library”
+- Pick Doncaster & Bassetlaw Teaching Hospitals NHS Foundation Trust.
+(If you see North Lincs & Goole, click on the cog (top right corner) & then “Change library”).

-- Search for a journal title, subject area or browse the headings to find journals you’re interested in
+- Search for a journal title, subject area or browse the headings to find journals.

 Keeping track of journals

-If there are particular journals you’d like to keep track of, you can set up your own bookself:
+If you’d like to keep track of particular journals, you can set up your own bookshelf:

 - Next to each journal you’ll see how many articles have been published since you last looked.